Breastfeeding your Baby

 How often to breastfeed your baby:

 Your baby may let you know when he is ready to breastfeed.
 He may be more awake and may be moving more.
-He may put his hands up to his mouths.
+He may put his hands up to his mouth.
 Crying is normally a late sign that your baby is hungry.
 You should breastfeed your baby between 8 and 12 times each day.
 This includes waking to breastfeed him during the night.
 Ask your healthcare provider about the best ways to wake your baby.
 If a baby is sleeping and it is time to feed, lightly rub your finger across his lips.

 Breastfeeding a premature baby:

 - Some premature babies are not able to eat on their own and need to be fed through a tube.
 Even if your premature baby cannot feed directly from your breast, he can still be given breast milk.
 It can be expressed or pumped and then fed to your baby.
 As your baby grows and develops, he may learn to breastfeed.
-Express milk once your baby is born so that he can receive antibodies from colostrum.
+Express milk after your baby is born so that he can receive antibodies from colostrum.
 When you express milk from your breasts, you stimulate them to make more milk.

 - Breast milk is especially good for premature babies who have a very low birthweight.
 Premature babies are at risk for medical problems because their immune system is not fully formed.
 The antibodies and nutrients found in colostrum and breast milk can help to protect a premature baby against medical problems.
-Breast milk helps your baby's eyes, brain, and digestive system to develop.
+Breast milk helps your baby's eyes, brain, and digestive system develop.

 When not to breastfeed:

 - Your baby has galactosemia, a condition that keeps his body from breaking down galactose (a form of sugar found in breast milk).

 - You have active tuberculosis (TB) that has not been treated for at least 2 weeks.